Constructing the extended Haagerup planar algebra: Properties of the generator

 We sometimes consider the complete expansion of a Jones-Wenzl idempotent into a linear combination of Temperley-Lieb diagrams.
 Suppose $\beta$ is a $k$-strand Tem\-per\-ley-Lieb diagram.
 Let $\mathrm{Coeff}_{f^{(k)}}(\beta)$ denote the coefficient of $\beta$ in the expansion of $f^{(k)}$.
 Thus

 where the sum is over all $k$-strand Temperley-Lieb diagrams $\beta$.

 We will frequently state values of $\mathrm{Coeff}_{f^{(k)}}(\beta)$ without giving the details of how they are computed.
-An algorithm is given in \cite{morrison}, and there is a helpful example at the end of \S 4 of that paper.
+A convenient formula for these values is given by Frenkel and Khovanov in \cite{MR1446615}.
+See also \cite{morrison} for a detailed exposition, including a helpful example at the end of \S 4 of that paper.
+A related formula was announced by Ocneanu \cite{MR1907188}, and special cases of this were proved by Reznikoff \cite{MR2375712}.